 For decades, the industry has relied on passwords to prove user identity and ensure security across various domains.
-In payments, as merchants face increasing pressures to comply with regulatory requirements while minimizing customer friction, the evolution of authentication technologies has become a central focus.
-Diverse approaches are emerging, shaped by varying regulatory demands, consumer expectations, and advancements in the underlying technological infrastructure.
-This movement goes beyond mere compliance and payment authentication, as merchants aim not only to safeguard against sophisticated cyber threats but also to enhance user trust and operational efficiency.
+In payments, as merchants face increasing pressure to comply with evolving regulations while minimizing customer friction, authentication has become a central area of focus.
+Diverse approaches are emerging, shaped by varying regulatory demands, consumer expectations, and rapid advancements in technology.
+This movement goes beyond mere compliance — merchants today aim not only to safeguard against sophisticated fraud but also to build user trust and streamline payment experiences.

 What is Payment Authentication?